OverTheWireOrg/OverTheWire-website/warzone/connect.md

 ===============

-To get access to the warzone, go to https://warzone.overthewire.org and follow the instructions.
+To get access to the warzone, go to the #warzone channel on our [Discord] and talk to the Warzone Dispenser bot.
+The bot will reply to you with instructions.
-(SSL) and request access.

 You will receive an OpenVPN config file containing all the information you need to connect to the warzone.
 On a Linux commandline, you can run the following